commercetools/sphere-node-sdk/docs/CLIENT.md

 #### Error types
 All Sphere response _errors_ are then wrapped in a custom `Error` type and returned as a rejected Promise value.
 That means you can do type check as well as getting the JSON response body

+An `Error` instance contains a `body`, which is a JSON object contaning following response information:
+- `statusCode`
+- `originalRequest` - useful information from the failed request
+- `headers` - response headers

 ```coffeescript
 {ConcurrentModification} = Errors.SphereHttpError